pact-foundation/pact_broker/DEVELOPER_SETUP.md

 * Run `bundle exec rackup`.
 * The application will be available on `http://localhost:9292`.
 It uses a sqlite database that is stored in the `./tmp` directory.

-You can set the `PACT_BROKER_DATABASE_URL` environment variable to use a postgres/mysql database using the format `driver://username:password@host:port/database` eg. `postgres://pact_broker:password@localhost/pact_broker`.
-Ensure you have run `bundle config set --local with pg mysql` and run `bundle install` to make sure the required gems are present.
+You can set the `PACT_BROKER_DATABASE_URL` environment variable to use a postgres database using the format `driver://username:password@host:port/database` eg. `postgres://pact_broker:password@localhost/pact_broker`.
+Ensure you have run `bundle config set --local with pg` and run `bundle install` to make sure the required gems are present.

 ## Listing the routes